 In his sophomore year of college, a class with a Florida Chief Deputy Attorney General as the professor sparked his love for the legal profession.
 Never afraid to challenge himself, Christopher went on to become the first attorney in his family.

-He concentrates his practice in the areas of Insurance Defense, Civil Rights, and General, Municipal, Premise and Automobile Liability.
+He concentrates his practice in the areas of Construction, Insurance Defense, Civil Rights, and General, Municipal, Premise and Automobile Liability.
 His competitive nature and love of research help give him an edge in and out of the courtroom.
 His experience includes hands-on training with prison guards and federal law enforcement, giving him an understanding of the day to day issues his clients are faced with.

 In law school, Christopher was the executive editor of the Rutgers Journal of Law and Public Policy, the Intramural Mock Trial Champion, and the Hunter Moot Court Quarter-Finalist.